tsanevp/Weather-App/README.md

 #### Backend
 - Node.js
 - Express.js
+#### Deployed On
+- Fly.io

 ### What I learned

-- How to use Express.js to host a server locally
+- Working with transitions in CSS and replacing text using JS
 - How to communicate and send data between my front & back-end code

 ### Continued development

 - [ ]  Improve UX and front-end design of the city search page
-- [ ]  Add additional buttons and features to the calculator
+- [ ]  Add detailed About page rather than redirecting back to GitHub

 ### Useful resources